AdobeDocs/id-service.en/help/introduction/match-rates.md

 ---
-description: An overview of ID synchronization processes and match rates in the Experience Platform Identity Service, including Adobe Media Optimizer and the ID service.
+description: An overview of ID synchronization processes and match rates in the Experience Cloud Identity Service, including Adobe Media Optimizer and the ID service.
 keywords: ID Service
-seo-description: An overview of ID synchronization processes and match rates in the Experience Platform Identity Service, including Adobe Media Optimizer and the ID service.
+seo-description: An overview of ID synchronization processes and match rates in the Experience Cloud Identity Service, including Adobe Media Optimizer and the ID service.
 seo-title: Understanding ID synchronization and match rates
 title: Understanding ID synchronization and match rates
 uuid: 31bd655f-2b9e-4f8d-9a1f-e81a6110eda8